 Factors That Can Affect Indoor Air Quality

 When you are sitting in your home and smell a strange odor or start coughing uncontrollably in a certain part of your house, you might wonder if you have an air quality problem.
-The truth is that many homes in Los Angeles have less than ideal indoor air quality (IAQ).
+The truth is that many homes in San Diego have less than ideal indoor air quality (IAQ).
 Factors that affect the air quality in your home or office include carbon monoxide, mold, pet dander, radon, and other pollutants.

 Radon, a colorless and odorless gas, is the number two cause of lung cancer, second only to smoking.
 Carbon monoxide can be fatal if allowed to build up in your home.
 VOCs, volatile organic compounds, are emitted by household products.
 These can cause or exacerbate respiratory conditions.